alexandrupaler/qxx/README.md

-## K7M - a method to map circuits to NISQ
+## K7M - a method to map quantum circuits to NISQ

-K7M is a framework for investigating heuristics to map quantum circuits to NISQ.
-In its current implementation is was used to find a good initial mapping of qubits such that a low number of SWAPS is introduced.
+The current implementation can find a good initial mapping of qubits such that a low number of additional gates (e.g. SWAP) is introduced.

 The general idea of K7M is that the initial placement of the qubits influences to a great extent the total cost of  compiling a circuit for NISQ.
 Thus, it